 For XML documents, the algorithm user agents must use to determine the character encoding is given by the XML specification.
 This section does not apply to XML documents.
 [XML]

 In some cases, it might be impractical to unambiguously determine the encoding before parsing the document.
 Because of this, this specification provides for a two-pass mechanism with an optional pre-scan.
 Implementations are allowed, as described below, to apply a simplified parsing algorithm to whatever bytes they have available before beginning to parse the document.
 Then, the real parser is started, using a tentative encoding derived from this pre-parse and other out-of-band metadata.
 If, while the document is being loaded, the user agent discovers an encoding declaration that conflicts with this information, then the parser can get reinvoked to perform a parse of the document with the real encoding.

-User agents must use the following algorithm, called the encoding sniffing algorithm, to determine the character encoding to use when decoding a document in the first pass.
+User agents must use the following algorithm (the encoding sniffing algorithm) to determine the character encoding to use when decoding a document in the first pass.
 This algorithm takes as input any out-of-band metadata available to the user agent (e.g. the Content-Type metadata of the document) and all the bytes available so far, and returns an encoding and a confidence.
 The confidence is either tentative, certain, or irrelevant.
 The encoding used, and whether the confidence in that encoding is tentative or certain, is used during the parsing to determine whether to change the encoding.
-If no encoding is necessary, e.g. because the parser is operating on a Unicode stream and doesn't have to use an encoding at all, then the confidence is irrelevant.
+If no encoding is necessary, e.g. because the parser is operating on a stream of Unicode characters and doesn't have to use an encoding at all, then the confidence is irrelevant.

 If the user has explicitly instructed the user agent to override the document's character encoding with a specific encoding, optionally return that encoding with the confidence certain and abort these steps.